-Two years later, an estimated 60,000 people would visit the famous pleasure ground where the dead were buried.
-It was a staggering figure for the day.
+Two years later, an estimated 60,000 people visited the famous pleasure (and burial) ground — a staggering figure for the day.
 During the 19th century, Mount Auburn Cemetery ranked with Niagara Falls and Mount Vernon as a popular travel destination.
 And that was even before many of its famous dead were buried in it.

-Mount Auburn Cemetery would later inspire one of the most famous parks in the world.
+Mount Auburn Cemetery later inspired one of the most famous parks in the world.

 19th Century Tourist Attraction

 Mount Auburn Cemetery was originally known (appropriately enough) as Stone’s Farm, 170 rolling acres between Watertown and Cambridge, Mass.

 Built in 1831, it was designed by Henry Alexander Scammell Dearborn, son of Secretary of War Henry Dearborn and named for Dearborn’s friend Alexander Scammell.
 He had help from Jacob Bigelow, a physician who thought it unhealthy to bury people under churches.
 Alexander Wadsworth, cousin of the poet Henry Wadsworth Longfellow, also helped design it.
 Later he would be buried there.

 Dearborn, a lawyer and horticulturist, designed Mount Auburn as an artful wilderness.
 It had winding avenues and paths and a tower on top of Mount Auburn for a panoramic view of Boston.
 The first rural cemetery in America, it had an arboretum and an experimental garden.